BardicDefense/purple-hack/README.md

 demand that it imports (and which are thus bought and sold for a price higher than average).

-Local prices are determined by a 2d10 roll, and compared to the following table, adding 10% to the resulting modifier if the goods are in demand, and subtracting 10% if the goods are in surplus, before applying the final modifier to the goods' base price.
+Local prices are determined by a 2d10 roll, and comparing the result to the following table, adding 10% to the resulting modifier if the goods are in demand, and subtracting 10% if the goods are in surplus, before applying the final modifier to the goods' base price.
 The rolled price modifier represents the characters' best attempts to negotiate a deal, and are good for one week before being re-rolled.

 | 2d10 | Price Modifier |
 | :--: | :------------: |